Optimize your AQMS using OCAP & PBS/RP

 This "CB standard" represents a comprehensive revision of the previous standard and is a significant step up in the drive to reduce AQMS (Aerospace Quality Management System) nonconformities with new criteria to allow audit reductions for consistently high‑performing organizations.

-These revisions will impact all certified organizations
+these revisions will impact all certified organizations

 The alignment with ISO/IEC 17021-1:2015, ISO/IEC 17011:2017 criteria and IAF Mandatory Documents is preserved and supplemented by Aviation, Space & Defence industry unique ICOP sector scheme requirements.